fleischr/abap-nft/README.md

 # abap-nft

-Mint a NFT in SAP ABAP - using provide-abap and the Provide stack!
+Mint a NFT in SAP ABAP!

-The first-ever open source example to mint NFTs with SAP ABAP!
-Brought to you with love from [Ryan Fleischmann](https://github.com/fleischr) and [Provide](https://github.com/provideplatform)

-This ABAP code example demonstrates how to use provide-abap and the Provide API stack to mint an ERC721 NFT on a given Ethereum compatible blockchain.
+This ABAP code example demonstrates how to mint an ERC721 NFT on a given Ethereum compatible blockchain.

 ## Pre requisites (do these first before running code!)
 - Clone [provide-abap](https://github.com/provideplatform/provide-abap) to your SAP system